jeremyvergnas/aurelia-orm-docs/decorators.md

 # Decorators

 Aurelia-orm ships with a couple of decorators that help you configure your entities.
+These decorators offer functionality and convenience.

 ## Small example